dave/courtney/README.md

 ensures any pull request has tests that cover all new code.
 For example, [here is a PR](https://github.com/dave/courtney/pull/5) for this project that lacks tests.
 As you can see the Travis build failed with a descriptive error.

+If you specify the `-f` flag _in addition to_ `-e`, the output of enforce will show the file paths to files with lines that lack testing (rather than their module paths).
+These file paths are formatted as standard code refs like those produced by compilation errors, so that IDEs will recognize them and treat them as links to the first line of the untested block.

 ### Output: -o
 `Override coverage file location.`